mnz1988/stable-diffusion-guide/README.md

    Style Loras meanwhile don't really need an activation tag, as we want them to always be active.
 They will absorb the artstyle naturally, and will work at varying weights.

    This "absorption" of details not provided by tags is also how Loras work at all, by representing things normally imperceptible or hard to describe like faces, accessories, brushstrokes, etc.

+   Another tip is having multiple folders with different number of repetitions.
+Give your highest quality images more repetitions, while some unique concepts but with worse style/quality can have less repetitions such as 1.

 &nbsp;